dkpro/dkpro-jwpl/README.md

 # dkpro-jwpl

-DKPro JWPL (DKPro Java Wikipedia Library) is a free, Java-based application programming interface that allows to access all information in Wikipedia.
+DKPro JWPL (DKPro Java Wikipedia Library) is a free, Java-based application programming interface that facilitates access to all information in Wikipedia.

 Core features:
    * Fast and efficient access to Wikipedia